 - the defendant already has a felony arson conviction on their record

-- if a device was used to accelerate the fire or delay its ignition
+- a device was used to accelerate the fire or delay its ignition

 - more than one person was injured